leaf-node/kaya/README.md

 The parameters after `--` are passed to restic on the backup target. (`man restic-backup`)

-Note that the when using `--one-file-system`, you must explicity include the path for each mounted filesystem you wish to backup.
-If you forget to add a mountpoint like `/home`, you could miss important data.
+Note that the when using `--one-file-system`, you must explicitly include the path for each mounted file system you wish to backup.
+If you forget to add a mount point like `/home`, you could miss important data.
 The alternative is to not use that option, but make heavy use of statements like `--exclude /proc`, etc.